TeX Live and Subversion (and Git)

-manual has full details about the source organization, how to build, etc. README files throughout the sources also Final tip: to use Subversion checkouts but still exclude some directories, such as Master/bin/arch for the architectures you don't use, you can merely avoid doing an update or checkout from the bin, Master, or top level, or use
+manual has full details about the source organization, how to build, etc. README files throughout the sources have Final tip: to use Subversion checkouts but still exclude some directories, such as Master/bin/arch for the architectures you don't use, you can merely avoid doing an update or checkout from the bin, Master, or top level, or use